GiannfrancoC340/ACM-Demo-2.0/Build-Sprint-2.md

 emotional strain.
 This information is presented through a web-based dashboard designed for aviation analysts, students, and enthusiasts to review live and past flight communications more easily and effectively.

 This is Build Spring 2, which is the current build of the project.
 The way this project is planned this semester is ~~2 build sprints - Build Spring 1, ranging from August 16 - September 14, and Build Spring 2, ranging from September 14 to the present.~~ *UPDATE: As of October 6 2025, there will be 3 build sprints.
 The schedule is below this paragraph.* The reason for this is because after updating the home + login + signup, the next order of business was to migrate from Supabase to Firebase, and that was a big change.
 So, it made sense to do another build sprint for everything post Firebase setup until the first demo as it will be a lot of hard work to continue on.
 The core functionality remains the same, there are a ton of new features and QOL changes.
 For starters, there is Firebase database integration, a working audio player with audio detection, enhanced map interface, and a backend API server to handle audio requests.
+On top of that, there is a Settings button to view settings, password requirements component, updated styles including adding the logo and clicking the logo, and incorporated a leaflet map background purely for visuals.
 This is our schedule for the build sprints:
 - [x] **Build Sprint 1:** August 16 2025 - September 14 2025
 * Accounts for picking up work since Spring 2025 and adds an audio section within FlightInfo.jsx, modal popup for individual flights, and a new and improved home + login + signup pages.

 - [x] **Build Sprint 2:** September 14 2025 - October 6 2025
 * Accounts for everything since BS1/Firebase migration until the first demo.
 Essentially this is the work done starting with Firebase migration up to the first demo.
-* There is Firebase database integration, a working audio player with audio detection, enhanced map interface, backend API server to handle audio requests, and updated project styles.
+* There is Firebase database integration, a working audio player with audio detection, enhanced map interface, backend API server to handle audio requests, password requirements component, settings button, and updated project styles.

 - [x] **Build Sprint 3:** October 6 2025 - December 2 2025
 * Accounts for everything since BS2/first demo until the final deadline.